nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 4. a closer examination of the problem shows that the solution is faulty, but might be saved by some suitable revision

-He also recognizes that revision sometimes means reframing the problem:
+He adds this addendum to the last step:

 > But maybe the problem needs to be altered to fit the solution!

-TODO see flowchart on p.
-663
-In {{ BOOK }}, Teresa Amabile offers a refined outline of the same stages:

-1. Preparation
+In [The Owner's Manual for the Brain](https://amzn.to/2YMlK7h), Pierce J. Howard discusses the four steps outlined by researcher [Graham Wallas](https://en.wikipedia.org/wiki/Graham_Wallas):

-Doing research, gathering factors, assembling people or materials--whatever is needed to have all domain specific information at our disposal before the creative act.
+1. Preparation: Doing research, gathering factors, assembling people or materials--whatever is needed to have all domain specific information at our disposal before the creative act.

-2. Incubation

-Allowing the collected materials to gestate, to be assimilated into our preexisting schemas, and to interplay6 unconsciously or consciously in our minds without the stress of having to produce.
+2. Incubation: Allowing the collected materials to gestate, to be assimilated into our preexisting schemas, and to interplay6 unconsciously or consciously in our minds without the stress of having to produce.

-3. Inspiration

-The actual “Aha! “ or “Eureka!” moment when preparation and incubation produce inspiration.
+3. Inspiration: The actual “Aha! “ or “Eureka!” moment when preparation and incubation produce inspiration.

-4. Evaluation

-The attempt to verify that the proposed solution is domain-relevant and logically fits the requirements of the original need or stimulus.
+4. Evaluation: The attempt to verify that the proposed solution is domain-relevant and logically fits the requirements of the original need or stimulus.

-In [Creativity](TODO), Csikszentmihalyi takes this one step further:
+In [Creativity](https://amzn.to/3tCdEwv), Csikszentmihalyi takes this one step further, adding a step he refers to as 'elaboration':

-* preparation
+1. preparation

-* incubation
+2. incubation

-* insight
+3. insight

-* evaluation
+4. evaluation

-* elaboration
+5. elaboration

+TODO
 “...this classical analytic framework leading from preparation to elaboration givbes a severely distorted picture of the creative process if it is taken too literally.
 A person who makes a creative contribution never just slogs through the long last stage of elaboration.
 This part of the process is constantly interrupted by periods of incubation and is punctuated by small epiphanies.
 Many fresh insights emerge as one is presumably just putting finishing touches on the initial insight. “

 “Thus the creative process is less linear than recursive.
 How many iterations it goes through, how many loops are involved, how many insights are needed, depends on the depth and breadth of the issues dealt with.
 Sometimes incubation lasts for years; sometimes it takes a few hours.
 Sometimes the creative idea includes one deep insight and innumerable small ones.”

 “...insights tend to come to prepared minds, that is, to those who have thought long and hard about a given set of problematic issues.”

+Let's look at each of these stages individually, beginning with preparation.

 ### Preparation
 ...